Feist (singer): Let It Die (2001–2006)

 In the summer of 2001, Feist self-produced seven songs at home which she called The Red Demos, which have never been released commercially.
 She spent more than two years touring throughout Europe with Gonzales.
 In that same year she joined a group of old friends in forming a new version of Toronto indie rock group Broken Social Scene, adding vocals to many tracks after being forbidden to play guitar by de facto bandleader Kevin Drew.
 She subsequently recorded You Forgot It in People with the band.
 While on tour in Europe with Gonzales, they began recording new versions of her home-recorded Red Demos, which would later become her major label debut Let It Die.
-Let It Die featured both original compositions and covers, and Feist has been noted both as a songwriter and as an innovative interpreter of other artists' songs.

-After the recording of Let It Die, Feist moved to Paris.
+Let It Die featured both original compositions and covers.
+After the recording, Feist moved to Paris.
 While in Europe, she collaborated with Norwegian duo Kings of Convenience as co-writer and guest vocalist on their album Riot on an Empty Street, singing on "Know How" and "The Build Up".
 She also co-wrote and sang "The Simple Story" as a duet with Jane Birkin on her album Rendezvous.